spiffe/spiffe/standards/SPIFFE_Federation.md

 Second, SPIFFE Federation is also used between trust domains residing in different companies or organizations.
 This case is similar to the first in that we are federating between SPIFFE deployments, however due to potential differences in implementation and administration, coordination is generally limited to the data exchanged in the SPIFFE Federation protocol described herein.

 Finally, SPIFFE Federation can also enable use cases for consumers that don't yet have a mature SPIFFE control plane deployed.
 For example, a hosted product may wish to authenticate its customers using their SPIFFE identities without having to internally implement or deploy SPIFFE.
-This can be accomplished by allowing a workload to directly fetch the customer's trust domain bundle in order to authenticate their callers, negating the need to commit to a full-blown SPIFFE deployment.
+This can be accomplished by allowing a workload to directly fetch the customer's trust domain bundle in order to authenticate their callers, obviating the need to commit to a full-blown SPIFFE deployment.

 ## 4. SPIFFE Bundle Endpoint
 A SPIFFE bundle endpoint is a resource (represented by a URL) that serves a copy of a SPIFFE bundle for a trust domain.
 SPIFFE control planes may both expose and consume these endpoints in order to transfer bundles between themselves, thereby achieving federation.

-The semantics of the SPIFFE bundle endpoint are similar to the `jwks_uri` mechanism defined in the OpenID Connect specification in that the bundle endpoint contains one or more public cryptographic keys used by a trust domain (for certifying identities within the trust domain).
+The semantics of the SPIFFE bundle endpoint are similar to the `jwks_uri` mechanism defined in the OpenID Connect specification in that the bundle contains one or more public cryptographic keys used by a trust domain (for certifying identities within the trust domain).
 The bundle endpoint is an HTTPS URL that responds to an HTTP GET with a SPIFFE bundle.
 For more information about SPIFFE bundles and how they are encoded, please see the [SPIFFE Trust Domain and Bundle][3] specification.

 ### 4.1.
 Adding and Removing Keys
 Operators of a trust domain MAY introduce or remove keys used to issue SVIDs within the trust domain as needed (e.g. as part of an internal key rotation process).
 When adding new keys, an updated trust bundle containing the keys SHOULD be published at the bundle endpoint sufficiently in advance that foreign trust domains have an opportunity to retrieve and internally disseminate the new bundle contents; the recommended advance time is 3-5 times the bundle’s `spiffe_refresh_hint`.
 At a minimum, new keys MUST be published at the bundle endpoint prior to the keys being used to issue SVIDs.